 One major obstacle to greater action both domestically and internationally is information.
 To help ensure we can reduce or eliminate fossil fuel subsidies successfully, we have to know how many of them there are.
 Governments need to stop hiding their handouts to oil, gas and coal and come clean.

 What are the benefits from removing fossil fuel subsidies?

 One of the most obvious benefits of ending fossil fuel subsidies is increasing the availability of public money.
 Additionally, ending excessive and wasteful support for fossil fuels would reduce greenhouse gas emissions that lead to global warming.

 The money saved from fossil fuel subsidies could be used to promote clean energy and energy efficiency alternatives, which would be in line with public opinion.
-A 2010 poll by Stanford University found public support for government action to increase clean energy and energy efficiency.
-The poll found that 84 percent are in favor of giving companies tax breaks to produce more electricity from water, wind, and solar power; 81 percent want more fuel efficient cars that use less gasoline; 80 percent want more appliances that use less electricity; and 80 percent want more home and office buildings that require less energy to heat and cool.
+A 2010 poll by Stanford University found that 84 percent of people are in favor of giving companies tax breaks to produce more electricity from water, wind, and solar power; 81 percent want more fuel efficient cars that use less gasoline; 80 percent want more appliances that use less electricity; and 80 percent want more home and office buildings that require less energy to heat and cool.

 What is the U.S. government doing to end fossil fuel subsidies?